Almost All Vectorial Functions Have Trivial Extended-Affine Stabilizers: Main Results

 For the binary case ($q=2$), we have

-Consequently, the contribution of functions with nontrivial EA-symmetries to the total count is exponentially negligible: their number is exponentially smaller than the full space.
+where $|\Gam|=|\AGL(n,2)|\cdot|\AGL(m,2)|\cdot 2^{nm}$.
+Consequently, the contribution of functions with nontrivial EA-stabilizers to the total count is exponentially negligible: their number is exponentially smaller than the full space.
 This observation is particularly relevant for structured searches in the design of cryptographic S-boxes.

 \begin{proposition}[Upper bounds on collision probabilities] For two independently and uniformly random functions $F,G\in\Fcal$, the probability that they are equivalent satisfies: \begin{enumerate} \item \emph{EA-equivalence:}